PCP Addiction Treatment

 What is PCP Addiction Treatment and What Does That Look Like at PRC?

-The Phoenix Recovery and Counseling Centers offer therapy and treatment for those who struggle with PCP abuse and PCP addiction.
-Our services and treatments for PCP addiction include a Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), and General Outpatient Program (GOP).
-If Residential Treatment is required during PCP drug treatment, such cases will be coordinated with a partnering residential treatment facility.
+The Phoenix Recovery Center offers therapy and treatment for those who struggle with PCP abuse and PCP addiction.
+Our services and treatments for PCP addiction include an Inpatient Residential Program, Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), and General Outpatient Program (GOP).

 Phoenix Recovery Experience